freeall/dombo/README.md

 $('.delete').trigger('click')
 ```

-## Methods
+## Selector

 ### `$(selector[, context])`

-Returns an array with the matched elements, with the following methods added to it.
+Returns an array with the matched elements, with the methods in this doc added to it.
+Returns an empty array if there are no matched elements.

 If a `context` is given, the selector is only checked in the descendant nodes of that context.

 If the selector is already a previous returned value from dombo, then it is simply returned.
 This makes sure that `$('.foo') === $($('.foo'))`.

+## Methods

 If the selector is `document` or `window` it is also just returned, so you can do `$(document)` and `$(window)`.